mmKALLL/atom-config/packages/linter-js-standard/README.md

 ## Settings

 ### checkStyleDevDependencies (default: false)
-Check code style in package.json `devDependencies`.
+Check code style in package.json `devDependencies` or `dependencies`.
 If a valid style is not found it won't lint.

 > Note: This will use the nearest package.json.